 The difference between gambling and investing

-A value investor recognizes there are different ways she can put capital at risk and the difference between gambling (negative expected value) and investing in stocks (positive expected value)
+A value investor recognizes there are different ways she can put capital at risk and the difference between gambling (negative expected value) and investing in stocks or other assets (positive expected value)

 Buying stocks like you would buy groceries

-Bill observed the way his mother shopped for groceries by buying more of something that was on sale and deferring her purchase of something that wasn’t yet on sale
+Bill observed the way his mother shopped for groceries by buying more of something that was on sale and deferring her purchase of something that wasn’t yet on sale.
+Buy low and sell high has been a mainstay motto of many investors, whether it is stock, securities, or commsec cryptocurrency that they are buying into.

 Smart money is not always smart